USDA Loans – Apply for USDA Loan Online

 The difference between these two, aside from who provides the financing, is eligibility requirements.
-The USDA 502 direct loan is geared more towards lower income families that may have issue obtaining a loan from a mortgage lender.
-The USDA 502 guaranteed loan allows for more borrowers, including those with more income, to get a USDA loan.
+The USDA 502 direct loan is geared more toward very low income households that may have an issue obtaining a loan from a mortgage lender.
+The USDA 502 guaranteed loan allows for more borrowers, including those with higher income, to get a USDA loan.
 Some applicants may be able to get a direct or guaranteed loan.
-When you speak with a mortgage representative, they will help you identify which programs are available to you.
+When you speak with our Loan Specialists, they will help you identify which programs are available to you.
 You can then compare loan terms of any mortgage you qualify for.

 How to Apply for a USDA Loan

 It is very easy to apply for a USDA loan.
 In fact, we can prequalify you over the phone.
 The best way to apply is to request a free USDA loan consultation and a loan specialist will contact you.
 All we need for an initial pre qualification is for you to share some basic information and we can inform you of your eligibility.

 Would You Like to Get Prequalified or Apply For a USDA Loan Now?